CSE232-MSU/CSE232/Labs/lab05.md

 # Lab 05 - Styling

-## Assignment Overview

 The aim of this lab is to:

-- ...do a code review to learn the Google Code style rules
+- Do a code review to learn the Google Code style rules

-- ...learn to debug your C++ programs using `gdb` (the GNU Project Debugger).
+- Learn to debug your C++ programs using `gdb` (the GNU Project Debugger).
 The purpose of a debugger is to allow you to see what is going on inside your C++ program while it runs.
 In addition, you can use `gdb` to see what your program was doing at the moment it crashed.

 ## Code Review